Piano Concerto No. 9 (Mozart): I. Allegro

 Unusually for the time, the first movement opens with interventions by the soloist, anticipating Beethoven's Fourth and Fifth Concertos.
 As Cuthbert Girdlestone (1964) notes, its departures from convention do not end with this early solo entrance but continue in the style of dialogue between piano and orchestra in the rest of the movement.

-Mozart wrote two cadenzas for this movement.
+Mozart wrote two cadenzas for this and the subsequent movement.

 II.
 Andantino

 The second movement is written in the relative minor key.
 In only five of Mozart's piano concertos is the second movement in a minor key (K. 41, K. 271, K. 456, K. 482, and K. 488.
 K. 41 is an arrangement).
-Mozart wrote two cadenzas for this movement.

 III.
 Rondo (Presto)

 The third movement, which opens with the solo piano, is in a rondo form on a large scale.
 It is interrupted by a slow minuet section in the subdominant key of A♭ major (a procedure Mozart would repeat with his 22nd concerto, 1785, also in the key of E♭ major).
 The work ends in the original tempo.